 Although not without its challenges, our Confirmation program continues to flourish with many new innovations and we look forward to a similar approach in our 2023-24 Confirmation program.

 "The fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control."
 Galatians 5: 22-23

-Welcome to St. Agnes marriage preparation program, usually held the first full weekend in March of each year.
-Congratulations on your upcoming marriage!!!
+Welcome to St. Agnes marriage preparation program, usually held one weekend in March of each year.
+Congratulations on your upcoming marriage!!

-The Marriage Preparation weekend will be held virtually once again this year.
-It begins on Friday March 4th, 2022 at 6:00 p.m. and concludes Saturday March 5, 2022 after the 5:00 p.m.
+The in person Marriage Preparation weekend is back this year.
+It begins on Friday March 8th, 2024 at 6:00 p.m. and concludes Saturday March 9th, 2024 after the 5:00 p.m.
 Mass .
 Your registration fee of $100 per couple holds your place and includes everything you need including a guide book for the program and access to refreshments throughout the day.